nkoster/probo/README.md

 This is a very simple EXPERIMENTAL virus program that runs in Linux.

 This is a DANGEROUS experiment.
-Do not run as root.
+Do not use `sudo` or run as root.
-Only test inside a dedicated directory.
+Only test inside, for example a dedicated VM.

+* If you run as root, executables in `/bin/` will get infected

 #### Bootstrap procedure